 Department of Athletics Academic Philosophy: "Take 15; Pass 15."
 All undergraduate student-athletes are most strongly encouraged to register for 15 credit hours (countable in their respective majors) each semester.
 This is required of student-athletes receiving athletic scholarships.
-Permission to take fewer than 14 hours must be granted by Ms. Leveda and Associate Athletic Director for Compliance, Frank Harrell.
+Permission to take fewer than 14 hours must be granted by Ms. Leveda and Assistant Director of Athletics for Compliance, Mandy Thatcher.